openmm/openmm/docs-source/usersguide/application.rst

 yielding the microcanonical ensemble in the limit of a zero frequency, while a larger frequency will perturb the system greater, keeping it closer to the target temperature.
 The third argument is the integration timestep that, like the other arguments, must be specified with units.
+For initial equilibration to the target temperature, a larger interaction frequency is recommended, *e.g.* 25 ps\ :sup:`-1`.

 This integrator supports lots of other options, including the ability to couple different parts of the system to thermostats at different temperatures.
 See the